 Lauren studied a Bachelor of Laws (Hons) at the University of Newcastle and a Master of Laws at the Queen Mary and Westfield College of the University of London.
 She is pleased to continue to be engaged with the University of Newcastle, including in relation to I2N and as a VMS mentor, and on the Law School Advisory Board.

-Elizabeth is a Principal of SWS Lawyers, a boutique Newcastle law firm which has been recognised as one of Australia’s leading regional law firms.
-Elizabeth leads the property and planning team and has specialist expertise in unusual land-related matters including Aboriginal and clean energy.
-Prior to joining SWS, Elizabeth worked at a specialist native title law firm where she represented Indigenous communities and organisations in land agreements and development matters and, prior to that, in the property and planning team at Henry Davis York.
+Elizabeth is a specialise local lawyer with over fifteen years experience in complex property matters, native title and clean energy law including as a principal of a leading boutique Newcastle law firm.
+She has worked with Indigenous communities and organisations across the country on land agreements and development matters.
 In 2019, she was awarded an Australian Government Endeavour Executive Leadership Award which gave her the opportunity to develop her expertise in clean energy law by visiting specialists at Berkeley Law, Yale Law and the Vermont Law School Institute for Energy & the Environment.
 She is very pleased she managed to squeeze that trip in back when overseas travel was still a thing.